 Where to Retire in Punta Gorda and Home Prices

 There is a host of active adult communities and many attractive traditional neighborhoods such as Punta Gorda Isles along the wide Peace River as it runs into the Gulf.
 Those neighborhoods are very desirable with the homes being restored or replaced in some cases.
 See the Punta Gorda active communities link at top right of page.
-The median sale price was $243,000 in the 1st quarter of 2020, according to the National Association of Realtors.
-The Zillow Home Value Index was $243,883 in early 2020 and Zillow referred to it as a "Hot" market at this time.
+The median sale price was $341,000 in the 4th quarter of 2021 up over 28% during the past year, according to the National Association of Realtors.
 Compared to Naples, Venice, and comparable parts of Fort Myers, homes are very affordable here.

 • 14 public parks with many facilities • Gilchrest Park – 11 acres on Charlotte Harbor • Ready access to the Gulf of Mexico • A history of diversity • The Blanchard House and Museum of African American History Old Town • Many active adult communities • Babcock-Webb Wildlife Area • Restored and charming downtown which is walkable and full of interesting restaurants.
 Fisherman's Village is an semi-open air mall on the water.
 Pickleball is very popular here in the city parks.